 10 Best Chest Exercises for Men

-When it comes to an effective chest workout, there’s a tendency to push your body to its limits.
-And while you’re not barking up the wrong tree, a number of experts will iterate that you should stop just short of extremes when performing chest exercises with dumbells or barbells, in particular.
+When it comes to an effective chest workout for men, there’s a tendency to push your body to its limits.
+And while you’re not barking up the wrong tree, a number of experts will iterate that you should stop just short of extremes when performing chest exercises with dumbbells or barbells, in particular.
 It’s an important distinction to address, as it can ultimately make the difference between healthy chest muscles and severe injury.
 In other words, take a smart and balanced approach when enacting a chest workout routine, even if you’re building mass.
 With that in mind, here are the 10 best chest exercises for men:

 If you’re going high-to-low, set the cable pulley machine to the highest setting, and grab each handle using an overhand grip.
 Keeping your feet shoulder-width apart, extend each arm out to the side in a T-like formation, with your elbows slightly bent.
 Now, bring both handles down toward your gut until they meet in front of your hips.
 Give your pecs a little squeeze and tighten your core before slowly bringing the handles back up to shoulder level.
 Repeat.

 Believe it or not, push-ups are one of the best chest exercises for men, which is great news because you can do them just about anywhere.
 We won’t insult your intelligence by explaining how to do a push-up.
 What we will say is that your hands should be shoulder-width apart and your legs should be hip-width apart.
 Also, when you’re performing the actual push-up, your elbows should form a complete 90-degree angle.
 Last but not least, if anything but your palms and the tips of your toes is touching the floor, you’re doing it wrong.